avajs/eslint-plugin-ava/docs/rules/test-title-format.md

-# Enforce test titles have a certain format
+# Ensure test titles have a certain format

 This rule is useful when you want to make sure all test titles match a common pattern to increase readability when tests fail.